History of the Philippines: Philippine Revolution

 In 1898, as conflicts continued in the Philippines, the USS Maine, having been sent to Cuba because of U.S. concerns for the safety of its citizens during an ongoing Cuban revolution, exploded and sank in Havana harbor.
 This event precipitated the Spanish–American War.
 After Commodore George Dewey defeated the Spanish squadron at Manila, a German squadron arrived in Manila and engaged in maneuvers which Dewey, seeing this as obstruction of his blockade, offered war—after which the Germans backed down.
 The German Emperor expected an American defeat, with Spain left in a sufficiently weak position for the revolutionaries to capture Manila—leaving the Philippines ripe for German picking.

 The U.S. invited Aguinaldo to return to the Philippines in the hope he would rally Filipinos against the Spanish colonial government.
 Aguinaldo arrived on May 19, 1898, via transport provided by Dewey.
 On June 12, 1898, Aguinaldo declared the independence of the Philippines in Kawit, Cavite.
 Aguinaldo proclaimed a Revolutionary Government of the Philippines on June 23.
-By the time U.S. land forces arrived, the Filipinos had taken control of the entire island of Luzon except for Spanish capitol in the walled city of Intramuros.
+By the time U.S. land forces arrived, the Filipinos had taken control of the entire island of Luzon except for the Spanish capitol in the walled city of Intramuros.
 In the Battle of Manila, on August 13, 1898, the United States captured the city from the Spanish.
 This battle marked an end of Filipino-American collaboration, as Filipino forces were prevented from entering the captured city of Manila, an action deeply resented by the Filipinos.